How to Fix Heating element replacement on Amana NED4655EW (Electric)

 Do I need to disassemble the entire dryer to replace the heating element?

-On the Amana NED4655EW, the heating element housing is accessed from the rear panel, so full disassembly is not required.
+On the Amana NED4655EW, the heating element housing is accessed from the rear panel, so full disassembly is unnecessary.
 Removing the back cover gives you direct access to the element.

 What replacement heating element part should I buy for the NED4655EW?